 Judy Toya, from Jemez Pueblo, makes this one baby storyteller from local clays and pigments.
-Children with their gifts will vary slightly.

 Judy Toya was born into the Water Clan at Jemez Pueblo.
 She began making pottery in 1972.
 Judy comes from a family of potters; she is the niece of pottery mask maker Fannie Loretto and storyteller potters Lupe Lucero and Alma Concha.
 She learned the art from her mother, Mary E. Toya.